HomeDev GuideAPI Reference

 • PUT <GATEWAY_URL>/resources/stopwords with the following optional query string:

-• language_routing to store the custom stop words in the request body for a specific locale (default when not provided is standard, i.e., no locale)
+• language_routing to store the custom stop words in the request body for a specific locale (default is standard, that is, no locale)

-The body should consist of stop words as previously described or can be empty if you do not wish to configure any stop words (default behavior).
-If you do not us a query parameter with this endpoint, then the custom stop list is applied to the INVARIANT locale (index with no languages configured).
+The body should contain stop words as previously described or can be empty if you do not want to configure any stop words (the default behavior).
+If you do not use a query parameter with this endpoint, then the custom stop list is applied to the NEUTRAL locale (index with no languages configured).

-After storing stop words, they are automatically applied when synchronizing content and ignored when querying with Content Graph.
+After storing stop words, they are automatically applied when synchronizing content and ignored when querying with Optimizely Graph.

 ❗️

-You need to store your stop words in Content Graph before provisioning your account and synchronizing content.
+You must store your stop words in Optimizely Graph before provisioning your account and synchronizing content.
 You cannot update stop lists after your account is provisioned.
-If you want to update your stop list, you need to do the following:
+If you want to update your stop list, you must do the following:

 1. Upload the updated stop list with the PUT endpoint as described above.